yesyeahvh123/Gix-Detailer/README.md

 - Hires.
 Fix on i2i
 - Detailed representation of images divided into tiles
 - Automatically generate partial prompts when detailing each tile
+- Token limit for quality improvement when generating automatic prompts
 - After detail processing, face is further processed in detail.

 ## Usage